informatics-isi-edu/ermrestjs/doc/api.md

 #### pseudoColumn.displayname : <code>Object</code>
 The displayname that should be used for this column.
 It will return the first applicable rule:
-1. markdown_name that is defined on the columnObject.
+1. markdown_name that is defined on the sourceObject.
-2. If column doesn't have any paths
+2. if aggregate use the {function} col_displayname.
-  2.1.
-If it's in entity mode, return the key displayname.
+3. In entity mode, return the table's displayname.
-  2.2.
-Return the column displayname.
+4. In scalar return the column's displayname.
-3. If it's all outbound and in non entity mode,return the column displayname.
-4. If it's inbound foreignkey, apply the same logic as InboundforeignKey.
-5. Otherwise use the last foreignkey to find the displayname.
-  5.1.
-If it's inbound, use the from_name.
-  5.2.
-If it's outbound, use the to_name.
-  5.3.
-Otherwise use the table name (add the column name in non-entity mode).

 **Kind**: instance property of [<code>PseudoColumn</code>](#ERMrest.PseudoColumn)
 <a name="ERMrest.PseudoColumn+isUnique"></a>